Data automation

 A preview of the image on Google Drive

-Where images are used within the printed catalogue multiple times, the 'Rename?' field is automatically greyed out for the repeated images.
+Where images are used within the printed catalogue multiple times (like on headers and footers), the 'Rename?' column is automatically greyed out to show that the image has already been dealt with.

 For example, Main image of part#123.jpg would automatically be renamed Main_image_of_part_123.jpg

-In addition, a Unix shell script is automatically created which can copy the images from their original locations and rename them on the fly.
+The solution then used, a Unix shell script to automatically copy the images from their original locations and rename them on the fly, putting them in a new folder.

-Based on a selection of 800 images, the 'copy and rename' process took about 11 seconds to run.
+Based on a selection of 1,500 images, the 'copy and rename' process took less than 20 seconds to run.

-A list of low-quality resolution files was also automatically produced so that the artwork department could source better quality versions.
+A list of low-quality resolution files was also automatically produced so that the artwork department could see which images were too small to use, allowing them to source new images.

 Make your data work for you.
 Transform your business with automation and valuable insights.